dudesoccer123/Flam_Assignment/README.md

 ## Note on Documentation

 The Jupyter notebook (`assignment.ipynb`) contains all code and analysis.
 However, **The images of handwritten equations that I have included in the notebook may not render properly when viewing the .ipynb file on GitHub**.
-Please refer to the PDF file for the complete report with all images explanations included.
+Please refer to the PDF file for the complete report with all images, code and approach included.

 Equation with values filled in: